Asymptotically tight security analysis of quantum key distribution based on universal source compression

 The paper is organized as follows.
-In Sec.~\ref{sec:cq_slepian_wolf}, we develop a universal decoder for the classical source compression with quantum side information, which is of independent interest.
+In Sec.~\ref{sec:cq_slepian_wolf}, we develop a universal decoder for classical source compression with quantum side information, which is of independent interest.
 After the problem setup in Sec.~\ref{sec:problem_setup} and the preliminaries in Sec.~\ref{sec:preliminaries}, the main result of this section is stated as Theorem~\ref{thm:cq_slepian_wolf} in Sec.~\ref{sec:construction_universal}.
 For discussion on the (sub)optimality of the error exponent of our protocol, see Remark~\ref{rem:exponent}.
-In Sec.~\ref{sec:security_proof_universal}, we develop a PEC-type security proof based on the (partially) universal decoding for the classical source compression with quantum side information developed in Sec.~\ref{sec:cq_slepian_wolf}.
-In fact, our security proof holds not only for qubit-based protocol but also for any prime-power dimensional protocol, which is also an extension of the original PEC~\cite{Shor2000,Koashi2009}.
-A protocol with a non-prime-power dimension can be embedded into those with a prime-power dimension, which is also discussed in the subsequent sections.
-Section~\ref{sec:complementary_bases} is to explain the definition of the complementary bases in general dimension, and Sec.~\ref{sec:virtual_protocol} is to introduce a virtual protocol for this general dimensional protocol and to connect the success of the PEC to the secrecy condition.
+Theorem~\ref{thm:cq_slepian_wolf} is then adjusted to the form that is directly applicable to QKD security proofs in Proposition~\ref{prop:modified_for_qkd}.
+In Sec.~\ref{sec:security_proof_universal}, we develop a PEC-type security proof based on the (partially) universal decoding for classical source compression with quantum side information developed in Sec.~\ref{sec:cq_slepian_wolf}.
+In fact, our security proof holds not only for qubit-based protocols but also for any finite dimensional protocols, which is also an extension of the original PEC~\cite{Shor2000, Koashi2009}.
+Section~\ref{sec:complementary_bases} is to explain the definition of the complementary bases in general dimension, and Sec.~\ref{sec:virtual_protocol} is to introduce a virtual protocol for this general dimensional protocol.
+Then, Sec.~\ref{sec:connection_partially_universal} is devoted to connecting the failure probability of the PEC to that of classical source compression with quantum side information, which is done through yet another protocol called the estimation protocol.
 Section~\ref{sec:iid_reduction} reduces the security against general attacks to that against collective attacks, and then Sec.~\ref{sec:estimation_failure_prob} estimates the failure probability of the PEC, completing the security proof.
-A short section Sec.~\ref{sec:parameter_choice} explains a good initial guess of the optimization parameter, and Sec.~\ref{sec:asymptotic_optimality} discusses the asymptotic optimality of our new PEC method.
+Section~\ref{sec:asymptotic_optimality} discusses the asymptotic optimality of our new PEC method by comparing our asymptotic key rate formula with the Devetak-Winter rate.
+A short section, Sec.~\ref{sec:parameter_choice}, explains a good initial guess of the optimization parameter.
 We numerically demonstrate the improvement of the key rate with our new method in Sec.~\ref{sec:numerical_comparison} by applying the conventional PEC-based analysis (Sec.~\ref{sec:conventional_PEC}) and our new analysis (Sec.~\ref{sec:new_PEC}) to the Bennett1992 (B92) protocol~\cite{Bennett1992}.
 The numerical simulation of the comparison of the key rate can be found in Sec.~\ref{sec:numerical_simulation}.
-Finally in Sec.~\ref{sec:discussion}, we wrap up our paper with possible future works.
+Finally, in Sec.~\ref{sec:discussion}, we wrap up our paper with possible future directions.